 Crisis Response

-• Recruiting and mobilising high volumes of volunteers to support and deliver a wide range of tasks in multiple locations across Aotearoa.
+• Recruiting and mobilising high volumes of volunteers to support and deliver a wide range of tasks in multiple locations across Aotearoa;

 Take a look at our ten year anniversary video, remembering the 22nd February 2011 and reflecting on the impact of over our first ever major mobilisation.

 It’s true that, in times of crisis, we often see the best of people - and the formation of SVA demonstrated the power of community in droves.
+A decade later, we’re still empowering volunteers across Aotearoa.

-Auckland Anniversary 2023
+Auckland Anniversary floods 2023

 SVA played a pivotal role in Auckland's crisis response to the Auckland Anniversary flooding.
 We identified 287 separate properties with a range of needs by door knocking at over 1,500 properties and a coordinated media campaign.
 This was made possible by the swift creation of thorough processes and health and safety briefings ensuring that all individuals deployed had suitable PPE and understanding of the risks.